rbe549/rbe549.github.io/project5fall2023aerial.md

 <a name='dday'></a>
 ## 6. D-Day of the Competition

 On the day of the competition, the teams will go in the order of their team number.
-Each team will have a maximum time of 2 minutes per attempt and a maximum time of 15 minutes for all attempts combined.
-Between attempts, the team can use any amount of time (within the allotted 15 minutes of maximum time) to fix any software/hardware bugs or do changes in hardware/software (including change of batteries).
+Each team will have a maximum time of 5 minutes per attempt and a maximum time of 25 minutes for all attempts combined.
+Between attempts, the team can use any amount of time (within the allotted 25 minutes of maximum time) to fix any software/hardware bugs or do changes in hardware/software (including change of batteries).
 Only the best trial will be graded.

 A sample photo of the real track is shown in Fig. 1.

-Exactly 2 hours before the demo, each team can go and check the track, collect any data you will need.
-No one will be allowed to enter the track 1 hour before the demo (so essentially everyone gets one hour on the track together).
-The instructors will displace each obstacle randomly with a maximum disturbance as mentioned in the Environment section.
+The competition will be from 10AM to 1PM.
+The lab will be setup close to the final track (only minor nudges will be made after) with the lighting conditions and so on at 7:30AM on the day of the competition.
+You can go and measure anything you want, collect any data you desire and check the track until 9:30AM on the day of the competition.
+From 9:30AM to 10:00AM nobody will be allowed near the arena and the instructors will displace each obstacle randomly with a maximum disturbance of +-0.5m in X and Y directions and +-20 degrees in Yaw (just enough that hard-coding will not work).

 The team with the highest points will win.
-Note that, completing the course (within the 2 minute slot per attempt) will get that team the maximum of 100 points.
+Note that, completing the course (within the 5 minute slot per attempt) will get that team the maximum of 100 points.

 The teams can place the quadrotor on the helipad in any desired orientation.
 Also, if a team wants to improve their live-demo score, they can request for an additional slot after all the teams have finished their demo with a penalty of 20 points of the total project 5 grade.